Steve Alexander – Principal Trainer

 George Panayi – Principal Trainer

-Joining the team in early 2019, George is a former professional cricketer and has now started his training to become a PRICE Trainer.
-Playing 1st class cricket for Warwickshire for 6 years, Covid-19 has unwittingly changed the direction of George’s career.
+Joining the team in early 2019, George is a former professional cricketer, playing 1st class cricket for Warwickshire for 6 years.
+Starting out as a trainee, George has quickly upskilled to become a Principal Instructor.

 Alongside training social care and education sectors, George supports our sport and leisure customers.
 With so many inner-city youth activities and country wide junior sporting clubs bringing young people together, equipping staff and volunteers with the right skills to appropriately respond to potential disruption and conflict is essential to the smooth-running events.